SeeuSim/advent_of_code/2023/README.md

 This simply altered the logic of the previous part by tweaking the forward exploration limit to 10 jumps, and the exploration of other directions to only the start node, as well as when at least 4 jumps were made.

+## Day 18 - Lavaduct Lagoon

+### Part 1 - Parsing values from left

+For this part, parsing the values from the left of the pattern was relatively straightforward.

+To form the polygon vertices, it suffices to iterate through the instructions, multiplying the deltas by the distance of each instruction, then accumulating the coordinates to get the next vertice coordinate.

+Then, to get the polygon area, it suffices to use the shoelace method to obtain the polygon area.

+However, as the polygon is not a regular shape, this eats into the circumference.
+Hence, we use Pick's theorem to obtain the internal area comprising all internal integers of the polygon.

+Then, adding the circumference, we obtain the total area.

+### Part 2 - Parsing values from end

+To simplify parsing the hex values from the end of each instruction, we used a regex capture to capture only the needed characters, then split them, taking the last character as the direction, while the front 5 characters as a hex digit using the `u64::from_str_radix` function.

+As the values are relatively larger, annotation of types to `u64` and `i64` are needed to prevent overflow.

+As we used a mathematical method for the previous part, no space constraints were needed for this one.

 ## Day X -